Francoist influence in Chile: Guzmán's role in writing a new cobstitution for Chile

+Diplomatic relatiobs between Franco and his admirer Pinochet

 Chilean dictator Augusto Pinochet was an admirer of Franco and while they never met in person, they exchanged letters and Franco bestowed Pinochet the Grand Cross of Military Merit.
 In 1975 Pinochet and his wife Lucía Hiriart attended the funeral of Francisco Franco.
 During his visit to Spain, Pinochet visited the Valley of the Fallen and expressed his wish for a similar monument to be built in Chile in his honor.
 One year earlier –in 1974– General Francisco Gorigoitía Herrera, a vocal supporter of Franco, became Chilean ambassador to Spain and held that position until 1977.
 When Pinochet died in 2006 supporters of late Francisco Franco paid homage in Spain.
 Antonio Tejero, who led the failed coup of 1981, attended a memorial service in Madrid.
 The magazine Portada, published from 1969 to 1976, was a place where Chilean traditionalist and conservative intellectuals repeatedly expressed sympathy for ideas associated with Francoism such as organic democracy rooted in Medieval institutions and "Hispanic conservatism".